-Little Switzerland NC is a summer colony high in the Blue Ridge Mountains, along the Blue Ridge Parkway.
-Located about an hour north of Asheville, it offers a great stop along the Parkway at Milepost 334 for food at the Switzerland Cafe and a little shopping at the General Store or the Book Exchange.
-This small village celebrates its 100th birthday in 2010, with many special events during June.
-Little Switzerland was named because of its sweeping panoramas of deep valleys and distant ranges resembling those of the foothills of the Swiss Alps.
-Ride along Highway 226A to see some of these vistas.
+Little Switzerland is a summer colony high in the North Carolina Mountains along the Blue Ridge Parkway.
+Their town sign says "Population 46."
+Many buildings incorporate iconic Swiss architectural styles.
+Located about an hour north of Asheville, it offers a rare stop right along the Parkway for food at the Switzerland Cafe and a little shopping at the General Store (Milepost 334) or the Minerals Museum of NC (Milepost 331).

 Book lovers could spend hours roaming Little Switzerland Books & Beans, with multiple rooms stuffed with books.
 An art gallery featuring local artists is upstairs.

 The summer resort that started in 1910 was named because of its sweeping panoramas of deep valleys and distant ranges resembling those of the foothills of the Swiss Alps.
 Ride along Highway 226A along the 3,500-ft. ridge to see some of these vistas.
 Find several longtime favorite places to stay, including the Switzerland Inn.
 It's is the biggest and oldest hotel here, dating back to 1910, with a variety of lodging options, from rustic cottages to mountain view suites.
 They also have a restaurant, spa, pool and plenty of spots to enjoy the views.